waffleliew/FYP_RAG/README.md

 # Langchain RAG Pipeline

 A single LLM RAG (Retrieval-Augmented Generation) pipeline built with Langchain, Pinecone, and Streamlit.
 This application allows you to upload documents, store them in a vector database, and query them using natural language.
+It serves as a prototype for building a more robust RAG system later on.

 ## Features